Emergency Medical Evacuation Insurance for Egypt: Costs, Limits & Tips

 Key Takeaways

-- Many travelers choose $250,000 as a baseline evacuation limit, while remote routes, desert trips, or Red Sea liveaboards often require higher limits of $300,000–$500,000.
+- As a general guide, many travelers consider around $250,000 as a baseline evacuation limit, while remote routes, desert trips, Nile cruises, or Red Sea liveaboards may require higher limits of around $300,000–$500,000.

 What “Medevac” Really Covers (and What It Doesn’t)